abey79/abey79.github.io/content/articles/sphinx-autoapi.md

   - sphinx
 ---

-Following a recent [discussion](https://twitter.com/abey79/status/1521484512596746246?s=20&t=3kEAgQUDFiJDRzz77UdTgA) on Twitter, I decided to take yet another deep dive in my project's documentation and fix once and for all the issues I had with it.
+Following a recent [discussion](https://twitter.com/abey79/status/1521484512596746246?s=20&t=3kEAgQUDFiJDRzz77UdTgA) on Twitter, I decided to take yet another deep dive in my Python projects' documentation and fix once and for all the issues I had with it.
 I first focused on the automatically-generated API reference section and this article details the results of my finding.
 Specifically, I'm using *vsketch*'s [API reference](https://vsketch.readthedocs.io/en/latest/autoapi/vsketch/index.html), which I recently updated, as an example ([documentation source](https://github.com/abey79/vsketch/tree/master/docs).

 This article addresses the following objectives:
 - Produce a beautiful API documentation based on the code docstrings that is both nice to look at and easy to navigate.